 You have to cut the needed number of pins from the long single- and the double-row-headers by yourself.
 The 2 2 pins are optional and only needed if you want to use the option for audio-input.
-The 3-pin-single-row header on the right picture (for GND/VOL/3.3V) is not needed.
+The 3-pin-singlerow header on the right picture (for GND/VOL/3.3V) is not needed.

-Be careful not to overheat the onboard chip when soldering the headers.
-Take a small break after soldering every pin to let it cool down.
+Be careful bot to overheat the onboard chip when soldering the headers.
+Make a small break after soldering every pin to let it cool down.

-- Teensy Audio Shield (not included in the kit)
+- Teensy audio card (not included in the kit)

 - 1 3 pin rows

 - 2 14 pin single row

 - 2 2 pin rows (OPTIONAL)

-Solder USB-Host pin header for the Teensy-3.6 (OPTIONAL)
+Solder USB-Host pin header for the Teensy-3.6